OSUGliders/gliderfs/README.md

 This threw some errors for me on make check and the last part of make install, but does appear to have installed successfully.

-Now lets try and install [`glide`](https://github.com/OSUGliders/glide) with `pipx`.
-In future versions of of Ubuntu (26.04), this should be much easier.
+Next, install [`glide`](https://github.com/OSUGliders/glide) with `pipx`.
+In future versions of Ubuntu (26.04), this should be much easier.
 Unfortunately 24.04 only includes pipx version 1.4 which doesn't allow for global installations of packages.
 To get around this I dug up this comment in an GitHub issue: https://github.com/pypa/pipx/issues/1481#issuecomment-2593233084.
-Yes, someone backported pipx 1.6 to Ubuntu 24.04.
-It seems to work.
+Someone backported pipx 1.6 to Ubuntu 24.04 and it seems to work.

 ```
 wget https://github.com/zinc75/pipx-1.6.0-backport-ubuntu-2404-lts/releases/download/1.6.0-1/pipx_1.6.0-1_all.deb